dharmaraj257/AWS-codepipeline/README.md

-# Project TitleContinuous Deployment using AWS Code Pipeline and S3
+# Continuous Deployment using AWS Code Pipeline and S3

 Code for a game is hosted in GitHub.
 We create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made.